 You won’t find your ultimate success in an ad you see online for a three-day conference or a new “proprietary blend” supplement that promises to melt fat away.
 If these things worked, everyone would be successful.

 Finding success doesn’t come at a single magical moment when everything simply falls into place.
 It’s more about the smaller (and sometimes seemingly insignificant) moments that happen in between.
 It’s in the moments when you’re happy, and you’re soaking in your surroundings because you feel a sense of gratitude for your life.

 And the fact of the matter is that these moments can happen even if you are currently in a career or situation far from your ultimate long term goal.
 Without taking these baby steps to achieve success, you can’t be sure if what you’re chasing is something you truly want or something you just think you want.

 We tend to perceive our challenges in an instant by projecting our fears and experiences onto that challenge.
 This frequently results in errors in judgment that lead us to respond to the obstacle in a non-constructive way, even though we all know that assumptions and preconceived notions are often wrong.
 This tendency leads to overreactions and apprehension.

-However, it is possible to increase your objectivity when you’re faced with a hurdle.
+However, it is possible to increase your objectivity when faced with a hurdle.
 Looking at your challenges objectively means seeing and accepting them as they are and responding to them thoughtfully and intentionally without projecting your fears or past experiences onto the current situation.

 Pick a challenge that is holding you back and draw a line down the middle of a piece of paper.
 On one side, write down the problem that is associated with the challenge.
 On the other side, write possible solutions.
 To come up with possible solutions, ask yourself a few questions: